googleapis/google-cloud-java/gcloud-java-examples/README.md

 2. Set your current project using `gcloud config set project PROJECT_ID`.
 This step is not necessary for `ResourceManagerExample`.

-3. Compile using Maven (`mvn compile` in command line from your base project directory)
+3. Compile using Maven: `cd gcloud-java-examples` in command line from your base project directory and then `mvn package appassembler:assemble -DskipTests -Dmaven.javadoc.skip=true  -Dmaven.source.skip=true`.

-4. Run an example using Maven from command line.
+4. Run an example from the command line using the Maven-generated scripts.

   * Here's an example run of `BigQueryExample`.